joho1968/SCFA/README.md

 ## Description

 SCFA generates inline HTML for Font Awesome icons.
+The WordPress slug is `shortcodes-for-font-awesome`.

 A few notes about this plugin: